typpos/fractorium/Data/BuildGuideQtCreator.md

 The name "Qt 5.5" must match exactly and this step must be completed before the Fractorium solution is opened.
 If not, the Qt add-in will completely ruin all solution and project files that use Qt.

-Set the default version to the newly created Qt version and click Ok.
+Set the default version to the newly created Qt version and click *Ok*.

 Open the file Fractorium.sln under Builds/MSVC/2013